 Atomic Installation

-Part chat show, part psychiatric investigation Atomic involves the artist and the audience meeting face to face.
-In an age of surveys, questionnaires and market research, can our identity be known by what we buy or what we say?"
+Part chat show, part psychiatric investigation Atomic brings the artists and the audience face to face.
+In an age of surveys, questionnaires and market research, can our identity be known by what we buy or what we say?

 Three booths in CASCO gallery in Utrecht are connected.
 One booth is for the interviewer.
 It has a monitor, a pair of headphones and a microphone.
 By switching a button the interviewer can connect to one of the other booths.
 They have a pair of headphones, a microphone and a camera.
-When their booth is selected by the interviewer they can talk directly to the interviewer.
-When they are not selected they can listen to the conversation between the other two booths.
+When your booth is selected by the interviewer you can talk directly to the interviewer.
+When you are not selected you get to listen to the conversation between the other two booths.